General Ph.D. requirements

 - minimum of 30 credits of 7000 level or higher course work approved by a dissertation advisor

 - Students are required to take the two Ph.D. core courses:

 - IE 7220: Advanced Statistical Methods

 - IE 7710: Stochastic Processes

 - Besides the two core courses, students are required to take at least two more Doctoral level courses offered by the ISE Department for a minimum total of 12 Credits of IE doctoral level courses.

 - Students are required to take the two Ph.D. core courses:

-- Students must take the Ph.D. preliminary exams before completing three academic year semesters of work after their masters degree.
-Doctoral students entering the program in Fall are expected to take the exam the following winter.
-Students who enter in winter would take the exam, a year later in their second winter semester.
+- Students must take the Ph.D.
+Qualifying (Preliminary) exams before completing three academic year semesters of work after their masters degree.
+Doctoral students entering the program in Fall are expected to take the exam after the following winter.
+Students who enter in winter would take the exam, a year later after their second winter semester.
 For more information: http://engineering.wayne.edu/ise/phd/prelimexams.php.
 Global Executive Track students must complete two Teaching Case Studies including publicly presenting and defending cases to faculty committee.

 - A student must find a dissertation advisor within two semesters of passing the preliminary exam; failure to find an advisor will result in dismissal from the Ph.D. program.